 The Campbell Law Review sponsors an annual symposium on trending legal topics.
 In 2014, the topic was municipal bankruptcy.
 In 2015, the topic will be Investment Crowdfunding.
 The all-day symposium will feature five panels with over twenty speakers.
 Investment Crowdfunding is a relevant topic for any attorney dealing with securities or small business law.
-The Federal Jobs Act and the NC Jobs Act have made Investment Crowdfunding legal in certain situations.
+The Federal Jobs Act and intrastate crowdfunding exemptions have made Investment Crowdfunding legal in certain situations.
 This symposium will discuss the options available to new and small businesses, how to navigate the federal and state regulatory environments, and public policy.

 Participants in planning the symposium include legal education professionals, legal professionals, representatives of the North Carolina Department of State, accounting professionals, technology professionals, and crowdfunding business owners.
-Special speakers include Secretary Elaine Marshall, Governor Pat McCrory (pending), and Senator Tamara Barringer.
+Special speakers include Secretary Elaine Marshall and Senator Tamara Barringer.

 Traditionally the annual symposium is offered free of charge to participants, including CLE credit fees.
 Meals, refreshments and materials are provided free of charge, making the event accessible to any participant.
 The program begins at 7:45am on 16 October, 2015 and ends after 5:30pm 16 October, 2015.
 Five substantive panels of varying length are expected to have at least six and one half hours of substantive information.
 This time does not include breaks, meals or remarks.
 Questions and answers are expected to last no longer than fifteen minutes per panel.

 Attendees will receive 6.5 NC CLE hours at no additional expense.

 Dean J. Rich Leonard, Campbell University School of Law

 Katherine Reason, Editor in Chief, Campbell Law Review